Receiving and Sending Calls

 Any incoming video call disables such statuses.

-If the administrator has configured automatic call acceptance, the TrueConf Group terminal will automatically answer the call.
-However, if the Do not disturb mode is enabled, the call will be automatically declined.
+If the administrator has configured automatic call acceptance, the terminal TrueConf Group will automatically answer the call.
+However, if Do not disturb mode is set, the call will be automatically declined.

-However, if the Ask for user’s confirmation mode is selected, a call notification and sound alert will appear on the main monitor.
-You can accept the call by pressing the call button /docs/group-user/media/buttons/call/en.png on the remote control or by answering the call in the control panel.
+However, if the Ask for user’s confirmation mode is selected, a call notification and sound alert will appear on the main screen.
+You can accept it by pressing the call /docs/group-user/media/buttons/call/en.png button on the remote or answer the call on the control panel.

-On a terminal with the MCU function activated, you can accept subsequent calls, turning the current call into a conference.
-To do this, simply accept incoming calls using the remote control or control panel just like the first call, or set up automatic acceptance of subsequent calls.
+On a terminal with the MCU feature enabled, you can accept subsequent calls and turn the current call into a conference.
+To do this, simply accept incoming calls using the remote control or the control panel just like the first call, or set up automatic acceptance of subsequent calls.

 1. In the main menu, select Contacts (or press the call button on the remote /docs/group-user/media/buttons/call/en.png).

-2. In the Dialer tab, enter the address of the device you want to call, such as 111@10.120.1.10.
+2. On the Dialer tab, enter the address of the device you want to call, for example, 111@10.120.1.10.

-For a SIP or H.323 terminal, you may choose not to specify a protocol.
-In this case, TrueConf Group will first attempt to call using one protocol and then the other.
-The protocol priority is determined in the settings.
+For a SIP or H.323 terminal, you may omit specifying the protocol.
+In this case, TrueConf Group will first attempt to call using one protocol, and then the other.
+Protocol priority is determined in the settings.

-To connect to an RTSP stream (such as an IP camera or online broadcast), or a VNC or NDI source, make sure to specify the required format at the beginning of the address, for example, rtsp://10.120.1.10, or select the desired protocol from the dropdown list.
+To connect to an RTSP stream (IP camera, online broadcast, etc.), or a VNC or NDI source, make sure to specify the required format at the beginning of the address, such as rtsp://10.120.1.10, or select the appropriate protocol from the dropdown list.

 3. Press Call on the screen or the /docs/group-user/media/buttons/call/en.png button on the remote control.

-You can call back to this device from the Recent section in your contacts if needed.
+You can call back this device if needed from the Recent contacts section.

-To call a TrueConf Server user, use one of the following formats:
+To call a user registered on the VCS server TrueConf Server, use one of the following formats:

 • <TrueConf_ID>@<server>